How to Get Your Teacher Certification

-Teachers may earn a credential that allows them to teach either a specific grade level or a certain subject matter.
+Teachers may earn a credential that allows them to teach either certain subject matter or a specific grade level.
 The type of teaching credential you pursue will depend on your interests as well as the options and requirements set by your state Department of Education.

 Elementary and Middle School Certification

-Elementary school teaching credentials are for generalists, which means the teacher can teach a wide variety of subjects.
-Middle school teachers can be generalist, or they can specialize in the specific subject they plan to teach.
+Elementary school teaching credentials are for generalists, which means the teacher can teach a variety of subjects.
+Middle school teachers can be generalists, or they can specialize in the specific subjects they plan to teach.
 The following list shows typical grade levels covered by different certifications:

 - Early childhood teacher certification (usually includes kindergarten through grade 3)

 - Elementary teacher certification (usually includes kindergarten through grade 6)